gloinul/draft-westerlund-tsvwg-sctp-dtls-chunk/draft-ietf-tsvwg-sctp-dtls-chunk.md

   Management Method related user messages are processed by the relevant entity.
 * SHOULD ensure that the local receive keys are installed before the peer installs the corresponding send keys.
-* MUST include the DTLS Key Management Method Identifiers sent and received during the SCTP handshake in the key derivation to mitigate downgrade attacks.
+* MUST include the DTLS Key Management Method Parameter content sent and received during the SCTP handshake in the key derivation to mitigate downgrade attacks.
   Both sides MUST use the same byte ordering for the DTLS Key Management Method Identifiers.
+The defined role selection ensure that an order can be defined.

 # Abstract API  {#abstract-api}